Clipper City (schooner)

-Clipper City, The Replica -built in 1984 was originally owner by Jim Shaw, Tony Meoli, Don McCaughey and Ron Levison and Managed daily by Billy Blocher - all of Bel Air, Md.
-Many Great Times and weddings were had on this ship for the first 20 years...Tom Waite was the first Captain.

 Clipper City is a modern replica of a nineteenth-century cargo schooner.

 The original Clipper City

 The first Clipper City was a cargo clipper schooner built in Manitowoc, Wisconsin in 1854.
 Manitowoc soon became known for its shipbuilding industry, and "Clipper City" was adopted as a nickname for the town itself.
 A replica cross section of the Clipper City is on permanent display at the Wisconsin Maritime Museum.

 The replica

 In 1984, the plans for the original Clipper City were purchased from the Smithsonian Institution, and naval architects DeJong & Lebet, Inc. were hired to adapt the design to meet modern safety requirements.
 The new vessel, also named Clipper City, was a steel-hulled schooner carrying eight sails on two steel masts: six fore-and-aft rigged sails, and two square topsails.

 The Clipper City offered passenger sails out of Baltimore, Maryland for over twenty years, with occasional trips to the Caribbean and other destinations.